357r4bd/vee-ARCHIVED/CONTRIBUTING.md

   * Make sure you fill in the earliest version that you know has the issue.
 * Fork the repository on GitHub

+Note: all accepted changes fall under the WTFPL, which is used for all released vee source.

 ## Making Changes

 * Create a topic branch from where you want to base your work.